johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 - efficient vs inefficient
 - Assuming we're looking for a general solution should I bother trying to come up with some clever way of conquering the problem or are we stuck trying all the different possibilities?

+The purpose of this post is partly to clarify the definition of NP but mostly to clarify difference between NP-hard and NP-complete problems for developers who, like me, have found that the abstract nature of the definitions makes it difficult to develop and intuition for the terms.

 ## Climbing a Mountain

 Imagine that a friend came to you and said that she would like you plan a trip up an obscure mountain,  **X**.
 Obviously you need to know how difficult the trip is going to be to do a good job.
 If it's only a quick day hike to the top you probably just need some sandwiches and water, but if it's a multi-week expedition then you'll need a more comprehensive set of supplies.